rhaamo/camgear/README.md

 docker run --net=host --name camgear -it --rm --env-file .env -v /local/path/to/uploads:/uploads -v /local/path/to/statics:/statics camgear:latest
 ```

+A `docker-compose.yml` file is also present as an example that will builds the image from the current tree.

 # Creating an user

 Use the `python manage.py createsuperuser` command to create a super user.